woqiang0515/web-client-ui/README.md

 `VITE_SERVER_URL`

-A server URL to trigger when starting a session (e.g. a Pipecat bot_runner) that instantiates a new agent at the specified room URL.
+A server URL to trigger when starting a session (e.g. your Cerebrium function) that instantiates a new agent at the specified room URL.
 Note: If this is not set, the app will assume you will manually start your bot at the same room URL (and show a warning on the config screen in dev mode.)

+`VITE_SERVER_AUTH`

+The JWT token that authenticates your request to your cerebrium endpoint

 `VITE_MANUAL_ROOM_ENTRY`